openhab-scripters/ideAlarm/README.md

 ```

 #### Create Items for each alarm zone you intend to use
 For each alarm zone that you wish to define, create the following items.
 You are advised to keep the naming convention suggested at least until everything is set up and works well.
 Your first zone's items get item names starting with 'Z1'.
+Prepend your second zone items with 'Z2' etc.

 ```
 Number Z1_Arming_Mode "Z1 Arming Mode: [MAP(en_armingmode.map):%s]" <alarm> (G_AlarmArmingMode)